Best EMF Meters for Home Testing (2026): Honest Reviews from Someone Who Actually Uses Them

 If you’re on a tight budget but still want RF coverage: The ERICKHILL ER02 is the best option in that range.
 The manufacturer claims RF detection up to 10 GHz, which is strong for the price.
 I haven’t verified that independently yet, but as a starting point it covers more ground than most budget meters.

-If RF accuracy is your top priority: The Safe and Sound Pro II is the most credibly accurate RF meter on this list.
+If RF accuracy is your top priority: The Safe and Sound Pro II is the most credibly accurate RF meters on this list.
 Pair it with the TF2 or another magnetic field meter to cover your bases.

 If you want to log data over time and dig into spectrum analysis: The GQ EMF-390 is genuinely unique at its price point.
 I use it alongside my TF2, not instead of it.